sot/agasc/docs/catalog-description.rst

         brightest star within 321" of this star, and this star, in units of 0.01 mags.
 Default value of -9999.

-    4    XREF_ID1 - long integer which is the star number in the AGASC Version 1.0 (= GSC1.1).
-This is not a unique identifier.
+    4    XREF_ID1 - long integer with the highest significant 32 bits of the Gaia DR3 ID.
-        Default value of -9999.
+        Default value of -1.

     4    XREF_ID2 - long integer which maps the entry to that in the PPM.
         Default value of -9999.